dEAduction/dEAduction/CONTRIBUTING_V2.md

 PR`](https://github.com/dEAduction/dEAduction/issues?q=is%3Aopen+is%3Aissue+label%3A%22status%3A%3Aready+for+PR%22+);
 you just do the pull request and we accept it.

+> Summary:
+> 1. Choose an existing issue or open one with a contribution idea.
+In this
+>    issue, inform us that you would like to contribute so we can discuss.
+> 2. Make your fork, create your new branch, code, keep up-to-date and push your
+>    contribution proposal once you think it is ready.
+> 3. In the contribution's proposal issue, inform us apes that you think your
+>    contribution is ready so we can discuss and potentially ask you to make some
+>    changes.
+> 4. If we approve the final version of the contribution proposition, you may do
+>    a pull request.
+We should accept it after a final review.

 Notes:
 - Do *not* do your modifications directly on the `master` branch.
 - Remember to commit often; in doubt commit.
 On top of that, keep your fork